 The Tugela Gorge and Amphitheatre is the classic out-and-back hike to amazing views of the Drakensberg Amphitheatre.

-This hike starts at the car park 1.5 km before Thendele Hutted Camp and five kilometers from Mahai Campsite and the reception of Royal Natal National Park.
+This hike starts at the car park 1.5 km before Thendele Hutted Camp and five kilometres from Mahai Campsite and the reception of Royal Natal National Park.
 Alternatively, you can hike directly from Thendele Hutted Camp itself.
 According to Google, it’s about 3 hours drive from Durban, and 4 from Johannesburg.
 However, the roads near the park itself are slow, and it could easily take 30 minutes longer.

 First sign the mountain register in the car park (or at Thendele Hutted Camp).
-A clear path leads out of the car park, through a wooded area along the side of Tugela River.
+A clear path leads out of the car park, through a wooded area along the side of the Tugela River.
 After about 700m, you cross a tributary of this River.
 The path leading straight from Thendele Hutted Camp joins the main trail here.